The question I’m most often asked by readers is what are the best misophonia coping strategies?

 “I don’t want to be late for my appointment so I’m going to head off a little earlier.”

 These are just a few examples and you’ll find some work better than others in different environments.
 For example I often use the tea one at work.

-When you go the bathroom, lock the door and shake it out of your system (think jazz hands and a bit of a shimmy).
-Take some deep breaths, sit down if you need to and splash your face with cold water – you’ll feel much better.
+When you go the bathroom, lock the door and try to shake the tension out of your system (think jazz hands and a bit of a shimmy).
+Take some deep breaths, sit down and splash your face with cold water – you’ll feel much better.

 The other thing you can do is try to make the negative into a positive.
 Misophonia is a cruel condition and episodes are, let’s face it, unbearable at times – so suck out the poison from the situation and try to make something good out of the upset.

 You’ll notice in a couple of the above have acts of kindness weaved in – for example the offer of getting someone a drink.
 You get to remove yourself from the situation, rest yourself AND make friends in the process.
 Bingo!